altruios/namshubettulpa/public/namshubettuple/the-plan.md

 First we have to think of this as a viral infection."
 *Flanagan stood up and paced the room*
 "FL::Ozmind, do you know Alice's formula?"
-"O::I don't...
+"O__U::I don't...
 Uri might - but I don't think so.
 I might be able to find it at her lab... but she... it, might still be there."
 "FL::Go and find it, if you find them - report back instead.
 You'll take Felix."